-"Facility" means the fixtures, implements, machinery, apparatus, land, buildings and equipment which provide the means for the performance of maintenance, preventive maintenance or modifications of any aircraft or aircraft component;
+"Facility" means the fixtures, implements, machinery, apparatus, land, buildings and equipment which provide the means for the performance of maintenance, preventive maintenance or modifications of any aircraft or aircraft component.

-"Form One" (F-1) indicates and represents the certificate of release to service of the maintenance work done to an aircraft component by a BCAR -145 AMO.
+"Form One (F-1)" indicates and represents the maintenance release of an aircraft component by a BCAR-145 AMO.

-"Housing" means a building, hangar and other structure used to accommodate the necessary equipment and materials for an approved provides maintenance organization that workingspace for the performance of maintenance. preventive maintenance or modifications for which the approved maintenance organization is certified and rated;
+"Housing" means a building, hangar and other structure used to accommodate the necessary equipment and materials for an AMO that provides workingspace for the performance of maintenance, preventive maintenance or modifications for which the AMO is certified and rated.

-- (a) Provides the structure for the proper protection of aircraft, aircraft engines, propellers, appliances, components, parts and sub-assemblies thereof during disassembly, cleaning, inspection, repair, modification, re-assembly and testing; and - (b) Provides for the proper storage, segreagation and protection of materials, parts and supplies;
+- (a) Provides the structure for the proper protection of aircraft, aircraft engines, propellers, appliances, components, parts and sub-assemblies thereof during disassembly, cleaning, inspection, repair, modification, re-assembly and testing; and - (b) Provides for the proper storage, segregation and protection of materials, parts and supplies.

-"Human Factors" means principles which apply to aeronautical design, certification, training, operations and maintenance which seek safe interface between the human and other system components by proper consideration of human performance;
+"Human Factors principles" means principles which apply to aeronautical design, certification, training, operations and maintenance and which seek safe interface between the human and other system components by proper consideration human performance.

-"Human Performance" means human capabilities and limitations which have an impact on the safety and efficiency of aeronautical operations:
+"Human Performance" means human capabilities and limitations which have an impact on the safety and efficiency of aeronautical operations.